 Slow release plant food, like Miracle-Gro Indoor Plant Food Spikes or PotShots™ Plant Food, will dissolve incrementally over time as you water.
 This means that after the application of a slow release plant food, you will conveniently be feeding your plant every time you water.

 Water-soluble or liquid plant food, like Miracle-Gro Indoor Plant Food, can be delivered while watering.
 The main difference between them is that liquid plant food is pre-mixed, and water-soluble plant food must be dissolved in water.

 Learning to Feed Your Houseplants

 Being a plant parent can be confusing at first, but rest assured that feeding houseplants is a fun and easy task.
 You’ll mainly need to keep two things in mind: the size of your plant’s pot and the time between feedings.
+Whether you have a small low-maintenance houseplant or a large floor plant, feeding times and amounts will vary.
 Let’s discuss how to feed houseplants to keep them looking and feeling their best.

 If your plant has been potted in Miracle-Gro® Houseplant Potting Mix, wait 30 days before feeding with plant food.
 This potting mix already contains the nutrients houseplants need to get a strong start.

 3. Keep a Schedule

 Set alerts or mark your calendar to remember when your plant’s next feeding is.
 Consistency is key to keeping your plant’s health on track.